Where creation tools fall short

 1. Align images so corresponding pixels match.

-5. Use metrics only to answer a specific question.
+6. Use an analytical view or metric only to answer a specific question.

 Every step reduces ambiguity.
 Skipping steps introduces it.